 Paul also has many technology clients (particularly from the US) and acts for a variety of businesses investing in the UK for the first time.
 He also has a keen interest in AI and the future of work and has lectured many times on the issue.

-Paul is particularly well known in the finance sector as a result of the work he has undertaken representing leading financial institutions (HSBC, BNP, Société Général, Lloyds Group, RBC) and leading discussion forums for the world's largest banks on strategically important employment and labour law issues and also his work with the British Bankers' Association.
-He also works very closely with the practice's corporate insurance team and regularly advises leading players in the insurance sector on employment issues.
+Paul is particularly well known in the finance sector as a result of the work he has undertaken representing leading financial institutions (HSBC, SCB, Société Générale, RBC and ABC Bank) and leading discussion forums for the world's largest banks on strategically important employment and labour law issues.

 Paul has a particular interest in board room disputes, restrictive covenant disputes, whistleblowing, discrimination, TUPE, outsourcing and data protection.

 Paul has defended employees in the employment tribunals, High Court, County Court, Employment Appeal Tribunal and the Court of Appeal.
 Paul is also a qualified mediator (CEDR).